-Should anyone decide ask the question “What is Comparative Heritage Project all about?”, they would have asked a fairly accurate and timely question.
-Such a line of inquiry has a capacity to introduce important conversations and topics which ordinarily most people do not realize are important enough to be taken up as subjects of discussions.
+Should anyone decide to ask the question, “What is Comparative Heritage Project all about?”, they would have asked a fairly accurate and well-timed question.
+Such a line of inquiry has a capacity to introduce important conversations and topics which, ordinarily, most people do not realize are important enough to be taken up as subjects of discussions.
 Comparative Heritage Project is that junction where the critical meets the mundane.
 It is my hope that, through this research, significant conversations might happen among people who normally don’t confer, let alone converge.

 Put simply, Comparative Heritage Project examines, documents, and the forms and categories by which human beings exercise memory power and meaning-making abilities.
 The starting point for this research lies among the experiences of minorities groups, formerly enslaved and oppressed peoples, using the transatlantic slavery and colonial encounters with Europe and America as reference points.
 Postcolonial African and African American realities provide important frameworks that give detailed insights into maneuverability and utility of heritage in negotiating history and memory.

 Recognizing the breath in vastness and scope of this field of research, CHP’s thematically and methodologically approaches the arising issues from diverse transdisciplinary perspectives.
 What this then means is that CHP encourages participants and collaborators (scholars, researchers, and practitioners of heritage) to take cognizance of the ways in which adopted methodological approaches may incapacitate or mitigate research productivity.